August 10, 2008

 Numerous companies use derivatives of the original Imagine processor

-which I designed as the Lead Architect.
+which was designed by me as the Lead Architect.

 One of the latest incarnations is the XTrillion 3.0